Sapulpa, Oklahoma: Education

 Sapulpa Public Schools covers the vast majority of Sapulpa.
 The following school districts in Creek County have other portions: Lone Star Public School (elementary school district), Allen-Bowden Public School (elementary school district), Pretty Water Public School (elementary school district), Tulsa Public Schools, Kellyville Public Schools, and Kiefer Public Schools.
-Tulsa Public Schools covers portions of Sapulpa in Tulsa County.
+Tulsa Public Schools cover portions of Sapulpa in Tulsa County.

 As of 2013 the Sapulpa Creek Community Center has Muscogee Creek language classes.

 Culture

-Sapulpa has an organization known as Sapulpa Main Street, one of the various national Main Street programs, the purpose of which is to preserve and enhance the cultural heritage of the town, and to improve its quality of life, by revitalizing the Central Business District as the center of the Community.
+Sapulpa has an organization known as Sapulpa Main Street, one of the various national Main Street programs, the purpose of which is to preserve and enhance the cultural heritage of the town, and to improve its quality of life, by revitalizing the central business district as the center of the community.